2023 Most Popular Marketing Bachelor's Degree Schools in the New England Region

 After completing their Bachelor's Degree, marketing graduates from Boston College carry an average student debt load of $15,021.
 This translates to an average monthly loan payment of $702, based on a 10-year repayment plan.

-Out of the 60 schools in the New England Region that were part of this year’s ranking, Suffolk University landed the # 5 spot on the list.
-Located in the city of Boston, Suffolk is a private not-for-profit college with a medium-sized student population.
+A rank of #5 on this year’s list means Suffolk University is a great place for marketing students working on their bachelor’s degree.
+Located in the city of Boston, Suffolk is a private not-for-profit school with a medium-sized student population.

 About 54% of the students majoring in marketing at the school are women while 46% are male.